 As I write this, the last time I was on a train was in March 2020 to go to Language World, the Association for Language Learning‘s annual conference, in Manchester.
 This year, the event was held online, so I attended form the comfort of my own home, between uni webinars and Petite Ecole teaching.
-For the 1st time in years I did not put a proposal in to present, as I know I had a lot on already.
+For the 1st time in years I did not put a proposal in to present, as I knew I had a lot on already.

 The conference was a huge success, though I did really miss the social side of things, catching up with friends and meeting new people.
 Below are my main takeaways, the things I want to remember and do something about.